RedCrested/Darkmode-for-OpenSource-SocialNetwork/README.md

 ## Limitations

-The component was tested in OSSN versions 6.4 and 6.6 using Awesome and GoBlue themes.
+The component was tested in OSSN from 6.4 to 7.2 versions using Awesome and GoBlue themes.
 Older versions or different components may require adjustments.

 ## Version